fluent/fluentd-docs-gitbook/configuration/parse-section.md

 #### `types` Parameter

-For `types` parameter, the following types are supported:
+For the `types` parameter, the following types are supported:

 - `string`: Converts the field into `String` type.
 This uses `to_s` method for conversion.